Quantum cosmological gravitational waves?: Acknowledgements

 \section{Acknowledgements}

-A. Micheli wants to thank Karim Benabed for insights on the possibility of detection of B modes by future missions.
-We thank J.~Martin for enlightening discussions and remarks on the manuscript.
+We thank Karim Benabed for insights on the possibility of detection of $\bm{B}$-modes by future missions as well as J\'er\^ome Martin and Ilya Shapiro for enlightening discussions and remarks on the manuscript.